 Most of the movement remained in the navigation and header.
-My visitors were looking for something in that area of my site and based on the clicks report, were not finding it.
-Growth driven design was starting to make more sense the more I investigated my current process.
+My visitors were looking for something in that area of my site and, based on the clicks report, were not finding it.
+The growth-driven design was starting to make more sense the more I investigated my current process.

-So, with this information I had a decision to make.
-Keep the site the way it is and hope that my users start to do what I want them to do, or try something new.
-I chose to fully embrace growth driven design and create a site that grows around my users’ needs and experience.
-Over the past month I have been planning out my launch pad site.
-I compiled a list of over 75 items I wanted or believed my users were looking for, created a hierarchy to determine how important each item was and where it fit in the design process.
+So, with this information, I had a decision to make.
+Keep the site the way it is and hope that my users start to do what I want them to do or try something new.
+I chose to fully embrace growth-driven design and create a site that grows around my users’ needs and experiences.
+Over the past month, I have been planning out my launch pad site.
+I compiled a list of over 75 items I wanted or believed my users were looking for and created a hierarchy to determine how important each item was and where it fits in the design process.
 After deciding what was going to make the launch pad site, I began the development process.
 This was probably the most challenging.
-So many times I found my self wanting to add extra things into the site that were not on the original list.
+So many times, I found myself wanting to add extra things to the site that were not on the original list.
 This was definitely a lesson in self-control, as I had to over and over again force myself to break the old habits of traditional web design and stick to the plan.

 Today we officially launch the first stage of our new growth-driven site and are excited to see the results.
 Over the next month, we will track each page on this new launch pad site and, at the end of the month, compile the research and make adjustments based on the user data.
 So make sure your sign up for blog updates to follow along with our progress.